GazeBlend: Exploring Paired Gaze-Based Input Techniques for Navigation and Selection Tasks on Mobile Devices: Discussion Future work

 \subsection{Gestures can Enhance Navigation when Paired with Other Techniques}

 Our experiment revealed that pairing Pursuits with gestures (\textit{PursuitsGestures}) led to significantly faster task completion times, reduced error rate, and improved completion rates compared to using Pursuits (\textit{PursuitsPursuits}) solely during walking activities.
 The collected feedback showed that participants generally appreciated pairing input techniques rather than using a single eye movement, as one participant explicitly reported that combining gestures with Pursuits reduced eye fatigue caused by using Pursuits only, and another ranked any input technique paired with Pursuits as most preferred.
 Gestures, in particular, when paired with other techniques, was associated with 18 positive attributes.
 Likert scale responses also showed that participants perceived gestures as significantly easier to use when paired with Dwell time or Pursuits whilst walking than when using Pursuits only.
 Unlike other pairs, we also found no evidence that the motor activity, whether sitting or walking, has an impact on the completion time when using \textit{DwellGestures}.
-This pair led participants to rank \textit{DwellGesturees} as the most preferred in both motor activities.
-Our findings align with prior work that suggested the effectiveness of single stroke gaze gestures~\citep{Møllenbach_Hansen_Lillholm_2013}, the recommendation of gestures with few targets~\citep{10.1145/3544548.3580871}, and its proven robustness while walking~\citep{lei2023dynamicread}.
+This pair led participants to rank \textit{DwellGesturees} as the most preferred in both motor activities. \revision{While pairing gestures with Dwell time and Pursuits positively impacted both techniques, the preference for \textit{DwellGestures} over \textit{PursuitsGestures} could be due to the minimal deliberate eye movements Dwell time requires~\citep{10.1145/2414536.2414609}, its convenience~\citep{10.1145/123078.128728}, and being the gaze counterpart to touch tap~\citep{10.1145/3419249.3420122}.} Our findings align with prior work that suggested the effectiveness of single stroke gaze gestures~\citep{Møllenbach_Hansen_Lillholm_2013}, the recommendation of gestures with few targets~\citep{10.1145/3544548.3580871}, and its proven robustness while walking~\citep{lei2023dynamicread}.
 While complex gaze gestures can cause physiological and cognitive difficulties~\citep{Møllenbach_Hansen_Lillholm_2013,10.1145/1344471.1344477} and was least favoured for selection with many targets~\citep{10.1145/3544548.3580871}, our results show they can be preferred when used to complement rather than replace other gaze input techniques.
 In our study, gestures were employed for navigation, a process that P18 perceived as a natural eye-swiping action.
 This extends prior work that suggested combining multiple techniques, such as Dwell time and Gestures, for issuing different commands~\citep{Møllenbach_Hansen_Lillholm_2013} and the suggested guidelines for enabling users to utilise different techniques based on context and the number of targets~\citep{10.1145/3544548.3580871}.

 Based on the results, we emphasise the value of integrating various gaze input techniques in a single user interface.
 This opens avenues for future research to explore the impact of task complexity and investigate the effectiveness of integrating gaze input techniques for more complex tasks, such as zooming and scrolling.
 Future work could explore which specific functionalities or commonly used basic gestures~\citep{appleGesturss}, such as zooming, scrolling, or double-tapping, are most effectively executed using particular gaze input techniques.
 These techniques can be integrated into a single interface, enabling users to familiarise themselves with the functionality of each technique and facilitating the design of an effective mobile gaze-enabled interface that supports fundamental gestures.
 Gaze interfaces may also adapt to individual users, with personalised gaze input techniques paired based on users' performance and preferences.